 Alumni Scholarships; Study abroad scholarship funding provided by the generous support of Georgia Tech Alumni, including the Class of 1957, Class of 1962, Class of 1968, and Class of 1983.
 Apply online via the OIE-Administered Application Form.

 Baden-Wurttemberg Scholarship; Funding amount varies and students are nominated by the University of Stuttgart.
-Participants on the Germany - Stuttgart Exchange/Work Abroad Program will be considered.
-Contact Ms. Sara Spiegler for more information.
+Participants on the Germany - Stuttgart Exchange/Intern Abroad Program will be considered.
+Contact Mr. Casey Ottinger for more information.